csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 #### Checking For Duplicate Data
-A common problem is *duplicate data*, which we'll tackle in this section.
-Specifically, we will be looking for duplicate station names or multiple ids for one station.
+A common problem often encounter while cleaning data is *duplicate names*, which we'll tackle in this section.
+Specifically, we will be looking for duplicate station names or multiple ids for one station using the following query.

 ```sql
 WITH all_stations AS (